 The second aim of the project was to make Confluence a housing, business and commercial centre.
 A modern semi-open commercial centre was built in 2011, and many companies chose to install themselves in this area, such as Lyon’s offices of GDF-Suez and most of the town’s advertising agencies.
 Also, many apartments were built, adhering to new environmental standards.
 Indeed, the third objective of the Confluence project was to create a district at the cutting edge of technology and having regard to environmental considerations.
 All the buildings have been constructed following strict specifications.

 Finally, the fourth and last target was to create a new cultural area in Lyon.
 “La Sucrière”, a former sugar warehouse, was redeveloped and became Lyon’s contemporary arts centre.
 In 2014, the “Musée des Confluences” (Confluence museum) will be unveiled.
 Being the biggest of Lyon’s museums, it will be very attractive for the people of Lyon and for tourists thanks to the variety of its natural history collections, its location (right at the meeting point of the Rhône and the Saône) and its architecture.
 The very modern building, made of concrete and glass, was nicknamed “the spaceship” when it was previewed in the early 2000s.
 It can be seen when you are driving on the A7 motorway, which joins Lyon to southern France.

-To get more information about Lyon Presqu’île and its buildings, you can visit Lyon’s tourism office website.
+To get more information about Lyon Presqu’île and its buildings, you can visit the Tourist Board of Lyon.